seb-patron/archived-seb-patron.github.io/_posts/2018-06-10-living-value-dense-life.markdown

 #### Progress
 This one ties very closely with goals.
 Goals are what I set for myself to acomplish, while progress is me taking steps towards acomplishing them.
 Everyday I hope to make progress towards being better than the day before.
 I have pretty simple system for checking this: everyday I try to ask myself, am I physically, mentally, and spiritually better than I was the day before?
 If not, what changes should I be making?
 If too many days in a row pass with me answering no to this question, I know I need to make a drastic change in my life.

+Some of these values are the same as my original; others are pretty new.
+I'm optimistic that this set can last me a while, but I also won't rule out any potential changes I can make.
+A solid set of values can improve one's life, and I can't wait to see where these values take me.